amartey-tricky/countdown/README.md

 > This is a website to launch the VheeWorld website

-- CLone the repo on github
+- Clone the repo on github
 - Install all dependencies

 ```bash